Related publications

 Moneyhelper has more information about buying your home.
 Find them online at moneyhelper.org.uk/en/homes/buying-a-home.

-Our guide Renting in later life has more information on social renting in England and Wales.
+Our guide Renting in later life has more information on social renting.
+We have different versions depending on whether you live in England or Wales, or Scotland.

 For housing advice, our Helpline to arrange to speak with an adviser.